ecmwf/open-ecpds/README.md

 - **TOTP authentication failed**: The provided Time-Based One-Time Password (TOTP) code is incorrect or has expired.
 This typically happens when a user enters an invalid 2FA (Two-Factor Authentication) code or if there is a time synchronization issue.

 - **Password authentication failed**: The provided password is incorrect.
-This could be due to a typo, an expired password, or an attempted unauthorized access.
+This could be due to a typo or an attempted unauthorized access.

-- **Password not set**: The user has not set a password for their account, preventing authentication via password-based login.
+- **Password not set**: The administrator has not set a password for the data user, preventing authentication via password-based login.
 This may occur when an account is newly created but not yet configured.

 - **Maximum number of connections exceeded**: The number of simultaneous connections has reached the system-defined limit.
 Additional connection attempts are denied until existing connections are closed or the limit is increased.
 This is often used to prevent server overload.